waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Reminder:** Before adding nodes/edges to the World Knowledge Graph, always check if they already exist to avoid errors.

 - **Strength:** An NPC on the S.S.
 Anne B1F mentioned that the move STRENGTH can be used to move big rocks.

-- **Strength:** An NPC on the S.S.
-Anne B1F mentioned that the move STRENGTH can be used to move big rocks.